luminus-framework/luminus/resources/md/routes.md

 The session backend is the simplest one available, however Buddy provides a number of different authentications backends as described [here](https://funcool.github.io/buddy-auth/latest/#_authentication).

-The `authenticated?` helper will check for the `:identity` key in the request and pass it to the handler when its present.
+The `authenticated?` helper is used to check the `:identity` key in the request and pass it to the handler when its present.
 Otherwise, the `on-error` function will be called.

+This is the default authentication setup that will be produced using the `+auth` profile when creating a new project.

-Next, we can wrap the route groups we wish to be private using the `wrap-restricted` middleware in the `<app>.handler/app` function:
+We can now wrap the route groups we wish to be private using the `wrap-restricted` middleware in the `<app>.handler/app` function:

 ```clojure
 (def app